 Inlays and onlays are indirect restorations that can be used to help an otherwise healthy tooth with a large filling.
 Inlays are placed within the grooves between the cusps (points) of a tooth, whereas onlays are placed within the grooves and over the cusp tips.
 Your AACD member dentist can help determine which restoration is better for you.
 Inlays and onlays can be used to replace old filings, and are more esthetically pleasing because they can be made to match a tooth’s natural color.
 Aside from improving a tooth’s appearance, inlays and onlays can strengthen the structure of a tooth because of their durability and longevity.

-Crowns can be selected for necessity or cosmetic reasons.
+Dental Crowns can be selected for necessity or cosmetic reasons.
 No matter what the case, the first step is to schedule an appointment with your AACD dental professional.
 The dentist will examine your teeth and in some cases will immediately see that a crown is the best option.
 In other situations where the problems aren’t so obvious, you may need to express your concerns and discuss your future smile goals so both you and your dentist have all the facts.

-The Hows and Whys of Porcelain Crowns
+The Hows and Whys of Porcelain Dental Crowns

-Porcelain crowns replace the exterior portion of a tooth to re–establish its original function and to create a natural appearance.
+Porcelain dental crowns replace the exterior portion of a tooth to re–establish its original function and to create a natural appearance.
 Crowns are the treatment of choice in situations where tooth decay has destroyed most of the original tooth, when a traumatic event has caused damage, or in cases of severe enamel erosion.
 They are also an option for people who grind and clench their teeth so much that the original structure of their teeth has been compromised.

 The great benefit to porcelain crowns is they can not only replicate the original tooth in function, but can be designed to look like the original–or even better.
 When patients select a porcelain veneer for cosmetic reasons, they’re usually covering up the front portion of the tooth that has some esthetic flaw.
 A porcelain crown is thicker than a veneer and, in some situations, this thickness is needed.
 A porcelain crown can be used for cosmetic reasons, but it’s best to seek the advice of an AACD member dentist